Published commentary by RAND staff

 May 20, 2001 San Diego Union Tribune

-Martin Y. Iguchi is a senior behavioral scientist at the RAND Corporation and program director at Pardee RAND Graduate School.
-He is also a professor in the departments of Psychology and International Health, Georgetown University.
+Martin Y. Iguchi is a senior behavioral scientist at the RAND Corporation and Professor, Pardee RAND Graduate School (PRGS).

-Iguchi's recent work has examined quality of life and retirement/legacy planning in aging performing artists; sexual transmission of HIV from and among drug users to non-drug users; barriers to drug abuse treatment entry among Asian and Pacific Islanders; low-frequency injection drug users; HIV-related risk behaviors in men who have sex with men (MSM); and the impact of policing strategies for decreasing open air drug markets.
+Recent work examined QOL and retirement/legacy planning in aging performing artists; sexual transmission of HIV from and among drug users to non-drug users; barriers to drug abuse treatment entry among Asian and Pacific Islanders; low-frequency injection drug users; and HIV-related risk behaviors in men who have sex with men (MSM).

-He is a fellow of the American Psychological Association (APA); former elected member of the APA's Board of Scientific Affairs and APA's Board of Professional Affairs; former member of the board of directors for APA's Division 50 (addictions); member of APA's cyber mentor program; member of the National Institute on Drug Abuse's Center Grant Research Review Committee; a fellow and former member of the board of directors of the College on Problems of Drug Dependence; and co-chair of the Scientific Working Group on MSM and Sexual Minorities for the District of Columbia Developmental Center for AIDS Research.
+He is a fellow, American Psychological Association (APA) and recipient, APA Presidential Citstion (2019); Former roles include: elected member, APA's Board of Scientific Affairs and APA's Board of Professional Affairs; BOD for APA's Division 50; member, National Institute on Drug Abuse's Center Grant Research Review Committee; member, BOD, College on Problems of Drug Dependence; co-chair, Scientific Working Group on MSM and Sexual Minorities, District of Columbia Developmental Center for AIDS Research and Program Area Co-Director, Barriers to Care, UCLA AIDS Institute.

 Interviews: Atlantic Monthly; KPPC; New York Times; Sacramento Bee; San Diego Union-Tribune; United Press International